smaurice101/readthedocs/docs/source/tmlbuilds.rst

        patternscorethreshold.
 This is convenient to setup

        alerts on this topc.
+   * - rtmsfoldername
+     - This folder is where you store your log files to be analysed by RTMS.

+       The rtmsfoldername MUST be mapped to the /rawdata TSS container folder:
+       This is specified when you start your TSS container.
+Refer to `TSS Docker Run <https://tml.readthedocs.io/en/latest/docker.html#tss-docker-run-command>`_

 .. tip::
    You can use RegEX statements in the search terms.
 This allows you to do build powerful RegEx expressions to filter log files.